 So what does this mean?
 I find the analysis of high-dimensional data extremely difficult.
 Certainly, there are situations where the problem is not so extreme, but there may be situations where the issue is even more extreme.
 It is almost impossible to find the relevant “truths” in the data when trying too many different things (the garden of forking paths).

-The process of how the result is obtained is much more important than the result itself.
+The process of how the result was obtained is much more important than the result itself.

-For further reading, see “How to Do Bad Biomarker Research” by Frank Harrell [12], and the excellent training materials “Analysis of High-Dimensional Data” by Nicolas Städler [13].
+For further reading, see “How to Do Bad Biomarker Research” by Frank Harrell [12].
+For training, see the course materials “Analysis of High-Dimensional Data” by Nicolas Städler [13].

 References